-Exhibit 1.8 2006 National Fraud Survey: Median Loss by Gender
+Exhibit 1.8 2015 Global Fraud Survey: Percentage of Cases by Gender of Perpetrator

-The Effect of Age
+Effect of Age

-One of the most noticeable trends of our 2006 survey was the direct and linear correlation between age and median loss, shown in Exhibit 1.10.
+The ACFE Reports continually reveal a direct and linear correlation between the perpetrator's age and median loss.
 The reason for the trend, we believe, is that those in an organization who are older generally tend to occupy higher-ranking positions with greater access to revenues, assets, and resources.
 In other words, we believe age to be only a secondary factor to that of position as a predictor of relative fraud losses.

-Those in the oldest age group were responsible for median losses almost 29 times higher than the youngest perpetrators.
-Furthermore, although some studies, including Hollinger-Clark, have suggested that younger employees are more likely to commit occupational crime, only 6 percent of the frauds in our 2006 study were committed by

-Exhibit 1.9 2006 National Fraud Survey: Percent of Cases by Gender individuals below the age of 26, while over 52 percent of the frauds were committed by persons over the age of 40.
-(See Exhibit 1.11.)
+Those in the oldest age group were responsible for median losses 42 times higher than the youngest perpetrators.
+Furthermore, although some studies, including those of Hollinger and Clark, have suggested that younger employees are more likely to commit occupational crime, less than 5 percent of the frauds in our study were committed by individuals below the age of 26 while nearly half the frauds were committed by people over the age of 40.
+(See Exhibit 1.9.)